- 1 Scientific Classification

 - 2.11 Long-nosed Water Dragon(Amphibolurus -was Lophognathus- longirostris)

 - 2.12 Red Barred Dragon (Ctenophorus Vadnappa)

 - 2.13 Crested (Bicycle) Dragon (Ctenophorus Cristatus )

 - 2.16 Chameleon Dragon aka “Swell-headed Dragon”(Chelosania Brunnea)

 - 2.18 Western Netted Dragon (Ctenophorus reticulates)

 |Binomial Name:||Varanus komodoensis|

-Dragon lizards also called Agamids, are some of the most distributed lizard species in this planet.
-You usually find them in warm environments of Southern Europe, Australia, Asia and Africa.
+Dragon lizards also called Agamids, are some of the most distributed lizard species on this planet.
+You usually find them in warm environments of Southern Europe, Australia, Asia, and Africa.
 With 300 types in the species, their size ranges from five inches to one foot.
-You can find them in an array of colors, and they feed on eggs of smaller lizards, seeds, berries, grass and insects.
+You can find them in an array of colors, and they feed on eggs of smaller lizards, seeds, berries, grass, and insects.
 The popular lizards among them are the frill-necked lizard and the Rainbow Agama.
 Interestingly, the males in a few species of Agamids, evolve attractive body colors in the breeding season, and this has an effect on reproductive behavior and communication.